websemantics/builder-extension/README.md

 The extension provides a configuration option to list the files that you don't want to overwrite accidentally when re-installing a module to regenerating the entity code.

-For example, if you have edited the `blog-module/src/Blog/Post/PostModel.php`, make sure to list that in the builder config file, `blog-module/resources/config/builder.php` so that the extension will avoid overwrite the files if it exists.
+For example, if you have edited the `blog-module/src/Blog/Post/PostModel.php`, make sure to list that in the builder config file, `blog-module/resources/config/builder.php` so that the extension will avoid overwriting these files if they exist.

 Here's an example,